lingxiaoW/PaperNotes/Paper Reading/Robotics/AI Robots Integration/AIRobotsIntegration.md

     <img src="./../images/rt2-action_string.png" width="80%">
     </p>

-    - **Input**: robot camera image and textual task description (using standard VQA format Q: what action should the robot take to [task instruction]?
-A:)
+    - **Input**: robot camera image and textual task description, using standard VQA format ``Q: what action should the robot take to [task instruction]?
+A:``
     - **Output**: A string of numbers/least frequently used tokens representing a robot action.
+          ``1 128 91 241 5 101 127``
   - **Real-Time Inference**
     - The size of VLA is 55B parameters.
-It is running on a multi-TPU cloud service and querying this service over the network.
+It is running on a multi-TPU **cloud service** and querying this service over the network.
     - The frequency of VLA is 1-3 Hz.
   - **Training Data**:
     - Web-scale Visual Question Answering